YSawc/embassyFc2/README.md

 #### embassy fc2
 famicom simulator written with rust and [veryl](https://github.com/dalance/veryl).
 This repository includes embed software and hardware projects.
+Currently software is used to send signals for cpu test.

 #### examples